Children's Hospital Foundation General Grants application guidelines 2012

 Applications will not be considered where they are for:

-- Research, such applications are to be submitted to the Queensland Children’s Medical Research Institute, an entity funded by the Children's Health Foundation
+- Research, such applications are to be submitted to the Queensland Children’s Medical Research Institute, an entity funded by the Children's Hospital Foundation

 - Equipment that appears on the Queensland Capital Works list